Are our remaining coronavirus restrictions still needed?

 “But for good protection against Omicron we do know we need three doses, it’s likely that two doses are not sufficient to stop transmission and infection.”

-Dr Griffin mentioned whereas it was “abundantly clear” these working with weak folks, together with well being and aged care staff, ought to have three doses to guard others from extreme an infection, it was harder to justify any vaccine mandate for different professions.
+Dr Griffin mentioned whereas it was “abundantly clear” these working with susceptible individuals, together with well being and aged care staff, ought to have three doses to guard others from extreme an infection, it was tougher to justify any vaccine mandate for different professions.

 “It’s not as clear-cut, careful consideration should be made as to whether there is a reason other professions need to be vaccinated.”